-- 1. Use the Friendstorming On Tour plan, No. 510-003. - Be alert to opportunities to meet new people and call on key community leaders who are not part of the Scouting program. - 3.
+- Be alert to opportunities to meet new people and call on key community leaders who are not part of the Scouting program. - 2.
 Make Scouting visible in communities throughout the district.
-Set up Scouting skill demonstrations, parades, community service projects, etc. - Collect facts and figures about the area.
+Set up Scouting skill demonstrations, parades, community service projects, etc. - 3.
+Collect facts and figures about the area.
 Review local newspapers.
 The primary resource is people.
 Collect information in an organized fashion about key community leaders.
-Know who the largest employers

-- are, which businesses are locally owned and operated, who the directors of corporations and businesses are, and who holds controlling interest in each of these groups.
+Know who the largest employers are, which businesses are locally owned and operated, who the directors of corporations and businesses are, and who holds controlling interest in each of these groups.
 In other words, build a "people bank."
-This is an ongoing task. - 5.
+This is an ongoing task. - 4.
 Be enthusiastic.
 As you meet people, talk in a positive way about what is going on with Scouting in your service area.
 Sell the Scouting image.

-If you are positive about the program and let all whom you come in contact with know it, most of them will catch your enthusiasm. - 6.
+- If you are positive about the program and let all whom you come in contact with know it, most of them will catch your enthusiasm. - 5.
 Become involved.
 We ask people to join our program in service to the community.
 These people expect the same of us.
-There are many ways we can do this through places of worship, civic clubs, PTAs, school organizations, libraries, hospitals, etc. Know what makes your community tick, inside and out. - 7.
-Use a district website to publicize unit and district activities and opportunities to serve. - Encourage district volunteers to discuss their Scouting activities at social gatherings and at their work places.
-Ask them who they know who would be good for Scouting. - Make Scouting presentations at community organizations and events.
+There are many ways we can do this-through places of worship, civic clubs, PTAs, school organizations, libraries, hospitals, etc. Know what makes your community tick, inside and out. - 6.
+Use a district Web site to publicize unit and district activities and opportunities to serve. - Encourage district volunteers to discuss their Scouting activities at social gatherings and at their work places.
+Ask them who they know who would be good for Scouting. - 8.
+Make Scouting presentations at community organizations and events.
 Then "work the audience" and discuss Scouting opportunities with those who express interest.